hapv3/neural-compiler/docs/neural_ai_dma_reuse_overlap_optimization_plan.md

 submit/wait commands are accepted at this phase because command compaction follows memory scheduling.

+Adaptive linebuffer retile now evaluates legal stripe heights from the tensor shape, schedule-time live TCDM usage, partial/stripe workspace, repeated input weight groups, and estimated transfer cost.
+It can trade a smaller transient stripe for partial or full weight residency; there is no model-shape special case.
+On YOLO320 this removes 497,664 model-constant bytes per inference, reduces the package from 4,340 to 4,281 commands, and improves the estimate from 7,223,616 to 6,862,260 cycles (-5.00%), or 69.22 to 72.86 inferences/s.

 AFU/systolic submit support is an ABI and firmware change first.
 Existing RTL start/done interfaces appear sufficient, but this must be proven by unit/block tests.
 If concurrent engines expose a missing event, unsafe shared state, or an